dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 ```

 #### Rule Registrar

-__FIXME__ The first code sample with the registrar can probably be removed here

 Because your rules are relying on the SonarSource Analyzer for Java API, you also need to tell the parent Java plugin that some new rules have to be retrieved.
 If you are using the template custom plugin as a base of this tutorial, you should have everything done already, but feel free to have a look at the `MyJavaFileCheckRegistrar.java` class, which connects the dots.